andyjreyes/notodex/Notodex/README.txt

 - Offline viewing of business cards
 - Be able to see more than MAX_PHOTOS_TO_RETURN business cards
 - Universal app coming soon!

+IMPORTANT: To run this application successfully need to register for your own Evernote API Key here (http://dev.evernote.com/documentation/cloud/) and replace CONSUMER_KEY and CONSUMER_SECRET in NotodexAppDelegate.m.